High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Additional results. The issue of dominance

 \subsection{A discussion of dominance.}

 This section contains some discussions and comments but no formally proven results.
 First, as was said earlier, we conjecture that, under the assumptions of Theorem 2, there is only one dominant class.
 The reason is that co-existence of several dominant classes requires countably many `balance identities' of a number-theoretical nature, in each order of an emerging perturbation series.
-In other words, it would require some (rather strong) form of equivalence between contributions from local excitations of a given weight coming from two or more distinct classes, i.e., some kind of symmetry.
+In other words, it would require some (rather strong) form of equivalence between contributions from local excitations of a given weight coming from two or more distinct classes.
 It seems unlikely since the definition of an equivalence {\rm{PGS}} class probably captures all involved forms of symmetry in the hard-core model on $\bbZ^2$.
 The identification of the dominant PGS class is an algorithmically finite procedure.
 According to \cite{Z}, one needs to iteratively calculate truncated statistical weights of contours and the corresponding approximations to the free energies of the emerging truncated contour models.
 The procedure stops as soon as it detects a single class having the lowest free energy.
-The challenge here is that the amount of calculations required by the direct approach is not accessible to modern computers.
-In cases where the above program was carried out to the end, one needed a number of tricks (both analytical and computational), as can be seen in examples from \cite{MSS1}.
+The amount of calculations required by the direct approach is not accessible to modern computers.
+In cases where the above program was carried out to the end, one needed a number of tricks (both analytical and computational), as can be seen in \cite{MSS1}.

 As an illustration, we briefly discuss the cases $D^2=65$, $D^2=130$ and $D^2=324$: these are the lowest values of $D$ from Class B. The algebraic nature of these values is commented upon in Section 6--8; here we focus on the structure of local excitations.